Updated: Apr 28

-No one can prepare you for how having a child with a life threatening allergy will affect a huge number of decisions you make in your life from where you go on holiday, to what medications he can have to what school he'll go to and who you entrust your child to.
+No one can prepare you for how having a child with a life-threatening allergy will affect a huge number of decisions in your life from where you go on holiday, to what medications to buy, to what school he will go to, who you entrust your child to and what order to make food in the house so it is safe.
 It can be exhausting.

-It was confirmed that our son had a life threatening allergy to milk at our local A&E department after he’d had a mouthful of baby formula at home aged 4 months.
+It was confirmed that our son had a life-threatening allergy to milk at our local A&E department after he had drunk a mouthful of baby formula at home aged 4 months.
 He started to cough, vomit, his breathing became laboured, he was very distressed, he was itchy and he had a bumpy rash all over his body.
 It was terrifying.

-We were sent away with Epi Pens (adrenaline), anti histamine syrup and inhalers, it was bewildering, daunting and a lonely experience.
-While other parents were happily giving their child formula and were starting to wean their children onto all the food groups, we had to be wary of any food that went near him in case there were other allergens he hadn’t been tested for that he was allergic to.
-Initially we didn’t change our lifestyle but were careful, yet he would still have minor reactions on a regular basis, if we ate something cheesy then kissed him he would have a mild reaction, if we had residue food on our hands and we touched him he became itchy and blotchy, so we decided to cut dairy out of our diets while we were around him.
+We were sent away from A&E with Epi-Pens (adrenaline), antihistamine syrup and inhalers, it was a bewildering, daunting and lonely experience.
+While other parents were happily giving their child formula and were starting to wean their children onto all the food groups, we had to be wary of any food that went near him in case there were other allergens he had not been tested for that he was allergic to.
+Initially, we did not change our lifestyle but were careful, yet he would still have minor reactions regularly, if we ate something cheesy then kissed him he would have a mild reaction, if we had residue food on our hands and we touched him he became itchy and blotchy, so we decided to cut dairy out of our diets while we were around him.

-Travelling abroad is not easy, food prepared on flights are not geared up for people with allergies, gluten free is catered for, vegetarians too, yet not dairy free.
+Travelling abroad is not easy, food prepared on flights are not geared up for people with allergies, gluten-free is catered for, vegetarians too, yet not dairy-free.
 We always take our own food and while we would anyway for peace of mind, a part of me is irked that we have to.
-Getting restaurants in the UK to understand that food needs to be dairy free is a challenge, add a language that you don't speak well onto that and you're basically playing Russian roulette.
-That sounds melodramatic, its really not meant to be, it is just the truth.
-Our son, in Greece last year, had so many reactions despite a conversation in every restaurant we went to and a document written by a Greek friend stating what he was allergic to, that we let him have McDonalds for the last few days.
+Even eating out locally can be stressful, making sure a restaurant kitchen understands that food needs to be dairy-free is a challenge, add a language that you do not speak well into the mix and you are basically playing Russian roulette.
+That sounds melodramatic, it is really not meant to be, it is just the truth.
+Our son in Greece had so many minor, thankfully, reactions despite a conversation in every restaurant we went to and a document written by a Greek friend stating what he was allergic to, that we let him have a McDonald's for the last few days.
 It was safer.